 Case Scenarios Where A Good LOX Is Crucial

-One of the most important times where a letter of explanations to mortgage underwriters needs to be somewhat detailed is on cases when borrowers have late payments after bankruptcy and/or housing event.
-Most lenders will kill a file if borrowers had late payments after bankruptcy and foreclosure.
+One of the most important times when a letter of explanation to mortgage underwriters needs to be somewhat detailed is when borrowers have late payments after bankruptcy and housing event.
+Most lenders would kill a file if borrowers had late payments after bankruptcy and foreclosure.

-Late Payments after bankruptcy and foreclosure is not always a deal killer.
-However, most lenders consider late payments after bankruptcy and/or foreclosure a second-time offender and will automatically not want to qualify such borrowers.
-Need detailed extenuating circumstances of late payments and need to explain it on their letter of explanation.
+Late Payments after bankruptcy and foreclosure are not always a deal killer.
+However, most lenders consider late payments after bankruptcy and foreclosure a second-time offender and will automatically not want to qualify such borrowers.
+They need exact extenuating circumstances of late payments and need to explain it in their letter of explanation.

-Sample Letter Of Explanations To Mortgage Underwriters On Late Payments After Bankruptcy And Housing Event
+Sample Letter of Explanations To Mortgage Underwriters on Late Payments After Bankruptcy

 - Other solid reason

 Forgetting to pay bills is not a good excuse.
 Discuss the reason for late payment after bankruptcy and/or housing event and have the loan officer assist in writing it which is acceptable to the underwriter.

 Qualifying For Mortgage With a Mortgage Broker With No Overlays

 Homebuyers or homeowners who need to qualify for a mortgage with a national direct lender with no mortgage overlays on government and conventional loans can contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at firstname.lastname@example.org.